foodcoops/foodcoops.github.io/tos.md

 Our support mailing list [support@lists.foodcoops.net](mailto:support@lists.foodcoops.net) contains a private archive.
 Only members of the support team and the mailing list provider can access the data.

+### Data connected to a Foodsoft instance

+If you start using your Foodsoft instance you will probably enter personal infomation about your members.
+These data may consists of real names, email addresses, postal addresses telephone numbers and information about a member's virtual balance.
+We store this data inside a database at our servers.
+Only members of the hosting team are able to access these data.
+The databases are not accessable from outside the server an we do our best to protect the server against attacks.

 ## Termination of a Foodsoft instance

 We may terminate your Foodsoft instance at any time for any reason.
 Typically, however,